Martin Chartier

-Chartier accompanied Louis Jolliet on two of his journeys to the Illinois Territory, and went with René-Robert Cavelier, Sieur de La Salle on his 1679–80 journey to Lake Erie, Lake Huron, and Lake Michigan.
+Chartier accompanied Louis Jolliet on two of his journeys to the Illinois Country of New France, and went with René-Robert Cavelier, Sieur de La Salle on his 1679–80 journey to Lake Erie, Lake Huron, and Lake Michigan.
 Chartier assisted in the construction of Fort Miami and Fort Crèvecoeur.
 On April 16, 1680, Chartier, together with six other men, mutinied, looted, burned Fort Crèvecoeur, and fled.

 In a letter dated 1682, La Salle stated that Martin Chartier "was one of these who incited the others to do as they did."

 Chartier sometimes was written as Chartiere, Chartiers, Shartee or Shortive.

 Early life

-Martin Chartier was born in 1655 in St-Jean-de-Montierneuf, Poitiers, Vienne, Poitou-Charentes, France.
-When he was twelve, his family emigrated from France to Quebec in 1667, including his father René, brother Pierre, and sister Jeanne Renée.
+Martin Chartier was born in 1655 in St-Jean-de-Montierneuf, Poitiers, Poitou, France.
+In 1667, when he was twelve, his family emigrated from France to New France, including his father René, brother Pierre, and sister Jeanne Renée.
 They joined his paternal grandfather and uncle there.

 On the transatlantic voyage, Chartier and his father René became acquainted with René-Robert Cavelier, Sieur de La Salle, who was also immigrating to Canada.
 Some sources state that the young Chartier spent the next several years in Montreal learning to make gloves, but there is also evidence that he was apprenticed to a carpenter.

 Chartier's father, uncle and grandfather were killed in the Lachine massacre outside Montreal on August 5, 1689.

 Louis Jolliet's 1672–74 expedition

 In 1672, Martin Chartier and his brother Pierre took part in Louis Jolliet's second expedition.
 In December 1672 Jolliett and his company reached the Straits of Mackinac, where he met up with Pierre Marquette.
-They talked with Indians and prepared maps for the 1673 expedition to find the mouth of the Mississippi River; a voyage that would become famous.
+They talked with native people and prepared maps for the 1673 expedition to find the mouth of the Mississippi River; a voyage that would become famous.
 They wanted to discover whether it flowed into the Gulf of Mexico or the Pacific Ocean.

-In 1674, Chartier accompanied Louis Jolliet to the Illinois Territory, where he became acquainted with the Pekowi Shawnee, who lived at that time on the Wabash River.
-After Jolliet returned to Quebec in 1675, Chartier returned to the territory and married Sewatha Straight Tail (1660-1759), daughter of the Shawnee chief Straight Tail Meaurroway Opessa.
+In 1674, Chartier accompanied Louis Jolliet to the Illinois Country, where he became acquainted with the Pekowi Shawnee, who lived at that time on the Wabash River.
+After Jolliet returned to Quebec in 1675, Chartier returned to the territory and married Sewatha Straight Tail (1660–1759), daughter of the Shawnee chief Straight Tail Meaurroway Opessa.
 Their first child, a daughter, was born in 1676, according to a 1692 statement by Chartier.